 Before I start my story, let me take a moment to tell my friends who love theme parks why I don’t.
 It doesn’t have anything to do with me judging people who do – it’s all about my first and only experience at Disneyland.

 When I was a kid we lived in California and my folks decided that as a special treat, they would take my siblings and me to Disneyland.
 We went with another family who lived down the block and had kids close to our ages.
-Now, we didn’t have much money, so we didn’t stay in a fancy Disney-themed hotel.
+We didn’t have much money, so we didn’t stay in a fancy Disney-themed hotel.
 We camped.
 In a crappy green trailer.
 Our neighbors had a slightly larger crappy red one and the parents decided that the older kids (my sister and I) would stay in the neighbors’ trailer since they had more room for us.

 Disneyland was AWESOME!
 We rode as many rides as we could.
 I particularly remember the Mad Hatter’s Tea Party ride – there were giant tea cups that went around AND tipped.
 My stomach did all kinds of interesting stuff.
 I loved it!